Maine Voices: In this storm, be the lighthouse that helps others reach home

 Be the lighthouse.
 Realize that you will never get these moments back.
 Cherish what you can.
 The world is still a beautiful and magical place.
 See the wonder in who you are and how you are in the world.
 This shift in perspective can help us fight despair so that all boats stay afloat.

-We can contemplate impermanence and how it can bring us great joy just to simply know that what is right now will not be in the future.
+We can contemplate impermanence and how it can bring us great joy just to realize that what is right now is very precious.
+It will not be the same in the future.
 We won’t have eyes to see any longer.
 Our loved ones will not be at our side.
 We are here only a short while.
 Yes, this time is extremely troubled right now during the pandemic, but it is the time that we have.
 What will we do with it?

 Believe it or not, you may look back at this time spent at home, spent with family, and notice that there was gold in the dust that wasn’t readily apparent.
 Look for the gold now.
 Start talking about the gold.
 Look for the quiet moments – perhaps there is beauty in that?